 A criminal records check will be conducted of applicants and/or newly hired employees, including substitutes.
 If an applicant is hired prior to the completion of the criminal records check, the employment shall be considered conditional pending a review of the results of the check.

 Applicants shall be required to answer completely and accurately questions on their application with regard to previous criminal history.
 Failure to do so will subject the applicant to not being hired and an employee to being dismissed.
-Applicants also shall consent in writing to an initial criminal record check and post employment criminal record checks and to providing fingerprints and other identifying information relied upon by any relevant repositories of criminal information.
+Applicants also shall consent in writing to an initial criminal record check and post employment criminal record checks and to any identifying information relied upon by any relevant repositories of criminal information.
 Failure to consent or provide relevant information will result in rejection of an applicant or dismissal of a newly hired employee.

 At a minimum, the following criminal records check shall be conducted: